nbcrrolls/cuda/README.rst

 Introduction
 ---------------
-This roll installs NVIDIA CUDA Toolkit and NVIDIA Driver.
+This roll installs NVIDIA CUDA Toolkit 7.0.28 and NVIDIA Driver v.346.59.
 For more information about the NVIDIA CUDA Toolkit please see the official `NVIDIA developer website <http://developer.nvidia.com>`_